coapjs/node-coap/README.md

 #### message.writeHead(code, headers)
 Functions somewhat like `http`'s `writeHead()` function.
 If `code` is does not match the CoAP code mask of `#.##`, it is coerced into this mask.  `headers` is an object with keys being the header names, and values being the header values.

+#### message.on('timeout', function(err) { })
+Emitted when the request does not receive a response or acknowledgement within a transaction lifetime.
+`Error` object with message `No reply in XXXs` and `retransmitTimeout` property is provided as a parameter.

+#### message.on('error', function(err) { })
+Emitted when an error occurs.
+This can be due to socket error, confirmable message timeout or any other generic error.
+`Error` object is provided, that describes the error.

 -------------------------------------------------------
 <a name="incoming"></a>